 - Third-party service providers acting as subcontractors and on instruction from Grant Thornton Luxembourg.

-In this case, a contract is drawn up between Grant Thornton Luxembourg and the subcontractor in question and appropriate technical and organisational measures are put in place in accordance with Articles 28 and 32 of the GDPR.
+In this case, a contract is drawn up between Grant Thornton Luxembourg and the subcontractor in question and appropriate technical and organizational measures are put in place in accordance with Articles 28 and 32 of the GDPR.

 When your personal data is transferred (including in the case of remote access) to a country outside the European Union that is not subject to an adequacy decision, appropriate safeguards in accordance with Chapter V of the GDPR are put in place, such as standard contractual clauses adopted and approved by the European Commission.